 As one of the best cordless impact wrenches, it’s very lightweight at 1.8 kg, so users can always get their job done with their arms feeling less tired and fatigued at the end of the day.
 But don’t underestimate how much power it can produce in the face of the hardest tasks.

 This air impact wrench is a heavy hitter.
 Its nut-busting torque is 1,490 Nm, while for regular forward/reverse actions, the Ingersoll-Rand 2135QXPA can put out a torque of up to 949 and 1,057 Nm, respectively.
-Much like the AirCat 1150 above, removing lug nuts and rusty bolts should be no challenge for this impact wrench.
+Much like the AirCat 1150 below, removing lug nuts and rusty bolts should be no challenge for this impact wrench.

 This high-end tool can deliver 1,250 blows per minute at a free speed of 11,000 RPM.
 However, you don’t need to worry about the noise.
 For such a powerful tool, it’s surprisingly quiet with a no-load speed sound level of 86 dB.